momochi000/typewar/README.md

 ## DONE

+#### Hook up the player character to retrieve data from the server including a vocabulary
 #### Don't show incorrect characters, just flash red or something.
 #### BUG: Prevent spacebar from scrolling down.
 I want to bundle up all the browser keyboard control overrides.
 Do this in the